About Philosophy for Change

 Who is philosophy for change?

-Tim has taught philosophy at the University of Sydney and the University of New South Wales.
-He co-wrote the short film ‘Coalition of the Willing’ in 2008 based on academic research into internet theory and social movements.
-Subsequent to the release of Coalition of the Willing, Tim helped steward a network of open culture enthusiasts based about http://cotw.cc (now defunct).
-He plays an ideational role in the Coalition network’s latest web development project, the Catalyst MAP.
+Tim Rayner teaches Philosophy for Change in Sydney, Australia.
+He has taught at the University of Sydney and the University of New South Wales.
+He co-wrote the short film ‘Coalition of the Willing’ in 2008 based on academic research into web-enabled social movements.

 Tim tweets as @timrayner01.
 See his website: http://timrayner.net.